Arts in Western Sydney

 Arts facilities and infrastructure

-Western Sydney is home to important arts facilities, including Bankstown Arts Centre, Blacktown Arts Centre, Casula Powerhouse, Campbelltown Arts Centre, Penrith Performing & Visual Arts Ltd and the Riverside Theatre in Parramatta.
+Western Sydney is home to important arts facilities, including Bankstown Arts Centre, Blacktown Arts Centre, Casula Powerhouse, Campbelltown Arts Centre, Fairfield City Museum and Gallery, Penrith Performing & Visual Arts Ltd and the Riverside Theatre in Parramatta.

 These centres present vibrant programs that draw upon the best of the region’s arts and culture to tell the stories of their communities.
 Western Sydney is also home to two Living Museums, Elizabeth Farm and Rouse Hill House and Farm.